lafintiger/_AI-Horizon/docs/SYSTEM_STATUS.md

 **Status: PRODUCTION READY - READY FOR CONTINUED RESEARCH USE AND FURTHER DEVELOPMENT**

 ---
-*Last verified: June 14, 2025 - All systems operational*
+*Last verified: July 17, 2025 - All systems operational including configuration fixes*